Aging Skin Treatments & Solutions

 What happens to your skin as you age?

-As you age, your skin goes to several changes that contribute to its aged appearance.
+As you age, your skin goes through several changes that contribute to its aged appearance.
 Here are a few important ones:

 Your skin becomes dehydrated and dry.
 This happens because your skin loses and produces fewer lipids (protective oils) which create a protective barrier.
 Without this protective barrier, your skin can’t hold moisture and protect itself from the sun, wind, and pollution.
 Your skin also produces less Hyaluronic Acid which provides moisture to the skin.
 So, in essence, your skin produces less moisture and loses moisture more rapidly.